Glyptothek

 features gables from the Aphaia Temple showing the second siege of Troy, and Hall VIII has a sphinx from the roof of the temple.

 There’s more Aphaia Temple gables in Hall IX, these ones showing the first siege of Troy.
-Hall X is home to the orator Demosthenes, an ancient copy of an Aphrodite’s head and a bust of a Alexander the Great looking like he wants to go and sow his wild oats somewhere.
+Hall X is home to the orator Demosthenes, an ancient copy of an Aphrodite’s head and a bust of Alexander the Great looking like he wants to go and sow his wild oats somewhere.

 Hall XI holds a bust of Roman super-Caesar Augustus, a relief showing the marriage of Poseidon, and a floor mosaic from a Roman villa in Sentinum.
 Hall XII features a colossal statue of the god Apollo, called the “Apollo Barberini”, and a statue of the Emperor Domitian

-Hall XIII has antique copies of Greek statues, including the “Boy with the Goose”.
-And some Roman sarcophaguses
+Hall XIII has antique copies of Greek statues, including the “Boy with the Goose”, and some Roman sarcophaguses.

 Drama central